 Abiding by the Quaker tenet that men and women were equal in the eyes of God, Mott grew up with parents who lived out their faith: Her father Thomas Coffin worked in the whaling industry and raised his children to live with a strong sense of purpose, and her mother, Anna Folger, ran a small store, setting the tone for Mott’s industry.

-While at Quaker boarding school in Boston, Mott excelled both in her education and personal life.
+While at Quaker boarding school in New York, Mott excelled both in her education and personal life.
 As a teenager, she became an assistant teacher and met her future husband, James Mott.
 However, she was shocked when she soon realized the wage disparity between male and female teachers.

 Lucretia’s family eventually moved to Philadelphia in 1809, with James accompanying them.
-The young couple married two years later and had six children, with five living to adulthood.
+The young couple married two years later and had six children.

 Despite being barely five feet tall and 100 pounds, Mott was an indomitable figure.
 After continuously encountering the evils of slavery while traveling to religious meetings across state lines, she became an outspoken leader of moral and social reform.

 With James encouraging her many causes, she evolved into a fiery, charismatic orator and became a preacher in her 20s.
 Both she and James became passionate abolitionists.

 The abolitionist movement in the 1830s was not a popular cause — even in the northern states.
 In fact, it was commonplace to hear stories of mob violence against abolitionists.
 Yet this did not deter Mott: In 1833, she founded the Philadelphia Female Anti-Slavery Society.